Blues

 Over a period of two semesters you will engage in in-depth studies of the styles and traditions of blues music.
 Performing and collective music-making are key components of the blues programme.

-You will develop meaningful reflections regarding the significance of this unique Afro-American music on the evolution of popular music.
+You will develop meaningful reflections regarding the significance this unique Afro-American music has had on the evolution of popular music.
 Afro-American music will also be placed in a societal context in which the students, through historical analysis and reflection, establish a broad basis for understanding Afro-American culture in terms of both the past and the present.

 Performance and music-making